SvenKratzEasel/backend-task/README.md

 1. Fork this repo into you own GitHub accound so that you can access the necessary features.
 2. Create an example iPhone project, and implement some tests for the code.

-### The pipeline should support the following features upon pushing a new commit to the github repository.:*
+### The pipeline should support the following features upon pushing a new commit to the github repository:

 - Run linter on the project code and report any linting errors
 - Verify that the project file compiles and report any errors